myrrkel/odoo-openai/openai_connector/README.md

 [<img src="./static/img/openai_logo.svg" alt="OpenAI Logo" style="width:300px;"/>](https://openai.com/)

-This module adds a connector for OpenAI API and brings the power of ChatGPT and DALL-E in Odoo.
+This module adds a connector for OpenAI API and brings the power of ChatGPT and DALL-E into Odoo.

-To create custom OpenAI Completion, Edit or Image, check how to set properly API parameters : [API Documentation](https://beta.openai.com/docs/api-reference/introduction)
+To create a custom OpenAI Completion, Edit or Image, check how to set properly API parameters : [API Documentation](https://beta.openai.com/docs/api-reference/introduction)

 ## Configuration